 Tried this recipe and loved it??
 Be sure to leave a comment and five-star rating in the recipe card below!

-Weekday Festive Funfetti Pancakes
+Weekday Festive Funfetti Waffles

 - Mixing spoon or spatula